nitinpal0211/mucho-interest-4403/README.md

 - Maven
 - Swagger-Ui
 - Lombok
-- MySql
+- MySQL
 - SpringData Jpa
 - Hibernate

 ## Features And Functinalities:

-- Admin/Customer registration and Login:
+- Admin/Customer registration and Login.
-- Customer can See or Buy Seeds, Plants and Planters
-- Customer can Add them In cart as well
 - Admin can Perform The All Crud operation on Plants,Planters,Seeds and customers or Manage them.
+- Customer can See or Buy Seeds, Plants and Planters.
+- Customer can place a order.

 ##  Backend of The Application

 - For Data Security We Build SignUp - Login For customer and Admin.
-- Stored the data In MySQL and that Can be access By only Authenticated User
+- Stored the data In MySQL and that Can be access By only Authenticated User.
 - Proper Exception Handling
 - Proper Input Validation